 See below for more information on handling of child processes.

 Due to the hook implementation on linux, child processes will always be hooked regardless of whether this option is enabled or disabled.

 Ref All Resources Default:

-One method RenderDoc uses to keep logfile sizes down is to only include the referenced dependencies of a frame within a capture.
-This means that even if 100 textures are allocated and present, if 50 of them are never bound to the pipeline or otherwise referenced then they will not be included in the logfile.
+One method RenderDoc uses to keep capture file sizes down is to only include the referenced dependencies of a frame within a capture.
+This means that even if 100 textures are allocated and present, if 50 of them are never bound to the pipeline or otherwise referenced then they will not be included in the capture file.
 Enabling this option will cause RenderDoc to include all live resources at the time of capture regardless of whether they are used or not.

 Capture All Cmd Lists Default:

 This option applies to D3D11 only.
 It may also have a significant performance hit.

 By default RenderDoc only begins capturing when you hit the capture key - any commands issued before this point are not available and so if a deferred command list was created before you hit capture and replayed after, it would not be available and RenderDoc would have to fall back and capture again in the hopes that next frame everything will be available.

 If the application creates a command list early and replays it indefinitely without recreating it, RenderDoc will essentially have missed its chance to capture it by the time you hit the capture key.
 Enabling this option will cause RenderDoc to pre-emptively capture all command lists just in case they are used.